babel/rfcs/rfcs/0000-import-expression-ast-node.md

 # Summary

-This RFC proposes to change the AST shape of dynamic import `import(moduleName)` in ES2020.
-A new `ImportExpression` AST node is introduced.
+This RFC proposes to change the AST shape of dynamic import `import(moduleName)` in ES2020 by introducing a new `ImportExpression` node.

 # Motivation